;

 Can educators participate individually?

-Does Close Up provide transportation for educators or their student group to Washington, DC?
+Does Close Up provide transportation for educators or their student group to Washington, D.C.?